viclule/viclule.github.io/content/about.md

 slug = "about"
 +++

 Hi there!
-I am a science enthusiast focused on python and rust software development, and machine learning.
+I am a science enthusiast focused on python, kotlin and rust software development, and machine learning.

 I hold a BS in [mechanical engineering](http://itcelaya.edu.mx/), from the technical university of Celaya, Mexico, and a MS degree in mechatronics in 2010, from the technical university of Aachen ([FH Aachen](https://www.fh-aachen.de/)).
 Thanks to this I can understand engineering and computers.